netiken/parsimon/README.md

 $ cargo doc --open
 ```

-This should a browser tab with documentation for the library and its
+This should open a browser tab with documentation for the library and its
 dependencies.